 Net cash used in financing activities was ¥5,324 million, a decrease of ¥163,185 million from that of the previous fiscal year.
-This was due primarily to an increase of ¥39,055 million in net increase (decrease) in short-term loans and an increase of ¥104,288 million in proceeds from long-term debts, owing to financing for business acquisitions in overseas convenience store operations, as well as an increase of ¥66,478 million in proceeds from issuance of bonds, despite an increase of ¥40,000 million in payment for redemption of bonds.
+This was due primarily to an increase of ¥39,055 million in net increase (decrease) in short-term loans and an increase of ¥104,288 million in proceeds from long-term debts, owing to financing for business acquisitions in overseas convenience store operations, as well as an increase of ¥66,478 million in proceeds from issuance of ¥40,000 million in payment for redemption of bonds.